DonVeds/eShop/README.md

 # eShop - CodeDojo project
 ___
-Simple prototype of online shop with Express, Pug and Bootstrap 4.
+Simple prototype of online shop with Express, MongoDB, Mongoose, Pug and Bootstrap 4.

 ## How to start
 ___